abachyla/angular-bazel/README.md

 # Example Angular app using Bazel

 ## Installation

-### MacOS, Linux
+**Note:** If you use Windows, please use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) or a Virtual Machine with Linux installed to avoid incompatibility.

 1. Install Bazel following instructions at http://bazel.build.
+    > You simply run `bazel` commands shown below, and don't need to install NodeJS, yarn, or any other dependencies.
+2. If you'd prefer to use npm commands, please install NodeJS/NPM.
+Here is an [instruction for WSL](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl).
-2. Install ibazel, which is a watch mode for Bazel not included in the standard distribution.
+3. Install ibazel, which is a watch mode for Bazel not included in the standard distribution.
 See https://github.com/bazelbuild/bazel-watcher#installation.
-    > You simply run `bazel` commands shown below, and don't need to install NodeJS, yarn, or any other dependencies.
 4. Clone the application.

-### Windows
-Please see the instruction [here](windows-run.md)

 ## Development